Steps to Building a Residential Playground

 - Installation

 The final step in creating your residential playground will ensure your kids can play safely and have fun for years to come.
 You've carefully selected your space, the playset, and your non-toxic surface material.
-Follow these final tips for a seamless installation.
+Best practice is to work with an experienced installer.
+For DIY, there are many guides available online.

-- Once the fabric is secured, install a secure border.
-Common borders are wood, plastic, rubber, and faux brick
+- Select and install a secure border.
+Common borders are wood, plastic, rubber, and faux brick.

 A residential playground project is successful with a clear plan for scouting out the play area, choosing the playset, and selecting a non-toxic surface.
 Kids can enjoy safe play on their home playground, and families can appreciate a good-looking backyard.